 She also writes extensively for HealthyPlace.com, one of the largest consumer mental health sites on the web.
-Peterson has written articles appearing in various online and print sources, including a regular psychology column in London’s Modern Woman magazine.
+Peterson has written articles related to anxiety, wellbeing, and general mental health topics appearing in various online and print sources.

 Tanya J. Peterson speaks and presents in multiple locations both in her home state of Oregon and nationally about mental health, wellbeing, and books.
-Venus include, but aren’t limited to, community mental health centers, schools, libraries, large bookstores such as Barnes & Noble, and small, independent bookstores.
+Venus include, but aren’t limited to, community mental health centers, schools, libraries, state and national conferences, large bookstores such as Barnes & Noble, and small, independent bookstores.